GitHubRulesOK/SumatraPDF-Plus/Plus/MuPDF/Readme.md

 The following scripts are simple proof of concepts you can enhance as desired.

+### delAnnots.js Redundant replaced by Annots.js -m=delAnnots [options] ... file.pdf
-### mutool run DelPdfAnnots.js input.pdf [output.pdf]
+mutool run DelPdfAnnots.js input.pdf [output.pdf]
-Will blindly attempt to remove all annot types (for finer control you would need to target by type) it cannot be "stealth" as it will retain the now empty `/Annots[]` tag in the page dictionary for example:
+Blindly attempted to remove all annot types (for finer control annots.js targets by type and or pages) They cannot be "stealth" as they may retain the now empty `/Annots[]` tag in the page dictionary for example:
 ```
 9 0 obj
 <</Type/Page/MediaBox[0 0 595 842]/Rotate 0/Resources 7 0 R/Contents 8 0 R/Parent 2 0 R/Annots[]>>
 endobj
 ```
-### mutool run ReportAnnots.js [-b] [-c]  [-f=N] [-l=N] input.pdf
+### reportAnnots Redundant replaced by Annots.js default is -m=report [options] ... file.pdf
-Will produce a filename-annots.txt listing of this -b option format or without -b as default single lines
+Produced a filename-annots.txt listing of this -b option format or without -b as default single lines
 ```
 Page: 1
 Author: WDAGUtilityAccount